Airport RV Rental Comparison in Phoenix - Pickup Suppliers 2026

 Class C (Alcove) motorhomes are the most popular and versatile choice for families and groups renting an RV in Phoenix.
 Characterized by the distinctive sleeping area or storage space over the cab, these vehicles offer an excellent balance of amenities, living space, and maneuverability.
 Averaging around 8 meters and typically sleeping 4 to 7 people, a rented Class C is perfect for a family trip to the Grand Canyon or a week-long exploration of Arizona's state parks.

 The over-cab bunk is a favorite with kids, providing a fun, dedicated sleeping nook that frees up the main living area.
 These motorhomes are built on a truck or van chassis, making them feel more familiar to drive than their larger Class A counterparts.
 This blend of functionality and ease of use makes them an ideal mobile basecamp for your Arizona adventure, providing all the necessary comforts without feeling overwhelming on the road.
-We can help you compare options from top suppliers like cruise america and El Monte to find the perfect layout for your family.
+We can help you compare options from top suppliers like Cruise America and El Monte to find the perfect layout for your family.

 Class B (Campervan) — Best For